zaproxy/zap-api-docs/source/includes/auth.md

 - Groovy
 - Zest

-ZAP has an Add-on Marketplace where you can add support for additional scripting engines.
+ZAP has an Add-on Marketplace where you can get add-ons for additional scripting engines.
 Click the red, blue, & green box stacked icon in ZAP to bring up the marketplace modal.
 After it pops up, switch to the Marketplace and install the appropriate scripting engine.

 The following example performs a script based authentication for the Damn Vulnerable Web Application.
 Similar to the